 - Practicing unnatural breathing techniques

-Our format includes important elements of Christian prayer, such as: praise, thanksgiving, petition, and seeking God’s mercy.
-Further, our physical exercises are drawn from many sources and can be seen in a variety of other fitness activities from track to Pilates, dance, and more.
+Our format includes important elements of Christian prayer, such as praise, thanksgiving, petition, and seeking God’s mercy.
+Further, our physical exercises are drawn from many sources and can be seen in a variety of other fitness activities like track, Pilates, dance, and more.